Food4CE

 Policy Support Framework

-AFNs today represent only a small percentage of food production and consumption, but they are growing very rapidly.
-To achieve further development of AFNs, adequate policy support is needed at the national and transnational levels.
-This task is dedicated to reviewing existing European, national and regional policies related to AFNs and making this knowledge available to stakeholders through Innovation Hubs meetings.
-The main objective of this task is to provide policy and recommendations at the regional /national level to support the evolution of AFNs towards operationally, environmentally friendly, and energy-efficient food distribution system of the future.
+Alternative Food Networks (AFNs) represent only a small percentage of food production and consumption, but they are growing rapidly.
+To support the further development of AFNs, adequate policy support is needed at the national and transnational levels.
+This task was dedicated to reviewing existing European, national and regional policies related to AFNs and making this knowledge available to stakeholders through Innovation Hub meetings.
+The main objective of this task was to provide policy recommendations at the regional and national levels to support the evolution of AFNs towards more operationally efficient, environmentally friendly and energy-efficient food distribution systems.

 8